 “To improve the golden moment of opportunity and catch the good that is within our reach is the great art of life. “

-Organizer Marie Kondo, and designer Alexandra Stoddard, have brilliant philosophies that help you love your home and feel more grateful for your life.
+Organizer Marie Kondo, and designer Alexandra Stoddard, have brilliant philosophies that show you how to be happier at home and feel more grateful for your life.
 Homes that contain only joyful items allow you to be mindful, reflective and forward-looking.
 And paying attention to the details of your life will help you celebrate all of the ordinary days.

 When we are true to ourselves, we can get above stress and conflict.
 Home is a place where we can control our lives and escape from the world outside.
-If we feel happier and confident at home, we are on the right path toward a peaceful, happier life.
+If we know how be happier at home, we are on the right path toward a peaceful, happier life.
 Your home can help you how to decide what brings joy in your life.